Proper Ehresmann semigroups: Introduction

 Ehresmann semigroups looked as algebras $(S; \cdot, ^+, ^*)$ form a variety of algebras.
 The elements of free objects of this variety admit an elegant graphical description in terms of birooted labelled directed trees, found by Kambites in \cite{Kam11}.
 This description extends the description of elements of the free restriction semigroups \cite{FGG09, K19} by means of the Munn's famous construction of elements of the free inverse semigroups \cite{Munn74}.

-Perhaps the most natural examples of Ehresmann semigroups are the semigroup ${\mathcal{B}}(X)$ of all binary relations on a set $X$ and its subsemigroups ${\mathcal T}(X)$ of all self-maps of a set $X$ and ${\mathcal{PT}}(X)$ of all partially defined self-maps of $X$.
-The latter semigroups are Ehresmann semigroup which are in addition left restriction, that is, they satisfy an additional identity called the left ample identity (see Section \ref{s:prelim} for the definition).
+Perhaps the most natural examples of Ehresmann semigroups are the semigroup ${\mathcal{B}}(X)$ of all binary relations on a set $X$ and its subsemigroup ${\mathcal{PT}}(X)$ of all partially defined self-maps of $X$.
+The latter semigroup is an Ehresmann semigroup which is in addition left restriction, that is, it satisfies an additional identity called the left ample identity (see Section \ref{s:prelim} for the definition).
 Extending the results obtained for inverse semigroups by Steinberg \cite{St06,St08}, Stein \cite{S17, S18} proved that the semigroup algebra of a left restriction Ehresmann semigroup is isomorphic to the semigroup algebra of its attached Ehresmann category and applied this result to studying representations of left restriction Ehresmann semigroups.
 This study was further pursued by Margolis and Stein in \cite{MS21}.

 Ehresmann semigroups appear naturally in the work on non-commutative Stone duality by Lawson and the first named author \cite{KL17}.
 They are constructed from certain, localic or topological, \'etale categories and possess the additional structure of quantales, see also the recent work by Lawson \cite{L21} where a construction of Ehresmann semigroups from categories inspired by \cite{KL17} is extensively studied.